Charles Arbuthnot (British Army officer, born 1824): Early life

 Arbuthnot was born on 19 May 1824 and was a twin, the son of Alexander Arbuthnot, Bishop of Killaloe.
 His older brother, Alexander John Arbuthnot, became a senior civil servant in India.
 His half-brother, George Bingham Arbuthnot, was an honorary major general and Colonel of the Madras Light Cavalry in India.
 He was educated at Rugby and attended the Royal Military Academy, Woolwich.

 Military career

-Arbuthnot was commissioned as second lieutenant in the Royal Artillery on 17 June 1843.
+Arbuthnot was commissioned as a second lieutenant in the Royal Artillery on 17 June 1843.
 He served in the Crimean War as a captain in the 10th Battalion of the Royal Artillery.
 He was slightly wounded in minor actions near Sevastopol on 17 June 1855 and received a severe wound on 23 August 1855.
-He was appointed a Companion of the Order of the Bath (CB), later advanced to become a Knight Commander of the Order of the Bath (KCB) and eventually made Knight Grand Cross of the Order of the Bath (GCB) in May 1894.
+He was appointed a Companion of the Order of the Bath (CB), later advanced to become a Knight Commander of the Order of the Bath (KCB) and eventually made a Knight Grand Cross of the Order of the Bath (GCB) in May 1894.

 Arbuthnot went to India in 1868, and was actively employed in the Anglo-Afghan War.
 In his personal life, he married Caroline Charlotte Clarke on 27 October 1868.
 She had been born in Barbados in 1845–6, where her father, William Clarke, was a doctor.